-- 131146 IFRS 16 introduces a scope exception for leases of intangible assets that are within the scope of IAS 38.
-EFRAG considers that permitting a lessee to apply IFRS 16 to leases of other intangible assets limits the comparability of information, because: - (a) a lessee does not have to justify the election; and - (b) if a lessee elects not to apply IFRS 16, no other Standard explicitly requires disclosure of information about these contracts. - However, as mentioned above, EFRAG has no evidence that leases of intangible assets (other than the ones referred to in paragraph 25 above) are frequent, in particular leases that are classified as finance leases in accordance with IAS 17.
-Hence, it does not have evidence that the optional application in IFRS 16 will result in significant divergence in practice.
+- 159 IFRS 16 introduces a scope exception for leases of intangible assets that are within the scope of IAS 38.
+EFRAG considers that permitting a lessee to apply IFRS 16 to leases of other intangible assets limits the comparability of information, because: - (a) a lessee does not have to justify the election; and - (b) if a lessee elects not to apply IFRS 16, no other Standard explicitly requires disclosure of information about these contracts. - 160 However, as mentioned above, EFRAG assesses that leases of intangible assets (other than the ones referred to in paragraph 26 above) are not frequent, in particular leases that are classified as finance leases in accordance with IAS 17.
+This has also been confirmed by constituents as stated in paragraph 27.
+Hence, there is no evidence that the optional application to leases of intangible assets in IFRS 16 will result in significant divergence in practice.
 Moreover, EFRAG notes that entities already recognising assets and liabilities for such leases will not be prevented from continuing to do so, and, depending on facts and circumstances, may be required to continue under the provisions of IAS 8.
 Furthermore, EFRAG observes that these entities would be required (by IAS 1) to disclose this accounting policy election if it was significant.

-- 433148 EFRAG assesses that separating the lease and non-lease components of a contract by allocating the consideration to each component enhances comparability by ensuring a similar accounting for contracts regardless of whether they are entered into separately or within a single contract with multiple components. - In EFRAG's view, maximising the usage of observable information when allocating the contract consideration to both lease and non-lease components ensures comparability across entities by applying the same basis for selecting data for valuing different contract components.
+- 161 EFRAG assesses that separating the lease and non-lease components of a contract by allocating the consideration to each component enhances comparability by ensuring a similar accounting for contracts regardless of whether they are entered into separately or within a single contract with multiple components. - 162 In EFRAG's view, maximising the usage of observable information when allocating the contract consideration to both lease and non-lease components ensures comparability across entities by applying the same basis for selecting data for valuing different contract components.
 Further, EFRAG notes that the application guidance included in IFRS 16 provides a framework for the application of judgement.

-435150 EFRAG assesses the requirements for lease modifications will enhance comparability as lease modifications that are in substance akin to the creation of a new lease will be accounted for as such regardless of the contractual form of the modification (i.e. whether a new lease agreement is entered into or whether revisions are made to the existing lease).
+163 EFRAG assesses the requirements for lease modifications will enhance comparability as lease modifications that are in substance akin to the creation of a new lease will be accounted for as such regardless of the contractual form of the modification (i.e. whether a new lease agreement is entered into or whether revisions are made to the existing lease).